 My hairless face is holding me back — I look too young!

-- Chronic medical conditions, such as diabetes, cystic fibrosis, asthma
+- Chronic medical conditions, such as diabetes, cystic fibrosis, and asthma

 - Hormone imbalances

-- Chromosomal disorders, such as Klinefelter's Syndrome or Turner Syndrome
+- Chromosomal disorders, such as Klinefelter syndrome or Turner Syndrome

-The development and amount of facial hair is partly determined by genetics, endocrinology, and ethnicity — some folks have heavy beards, others have sparse facial hair; there are guys who start shaving in middle school, while others are razor-free into their thirties.
-Time may thicken the fuzz Mother Nature put on your peach, but there's little you can do to speed the process.
+As far as facial hair goes, the development and amount of facial hair can be determined by a mix of genetics, endocrinology, and ethnicity — some folks have heavy beards, others have sparse facial hair; there are those who start shaving in middle school, while others are razor-free into their thirties.
+Time may thicken the fuzz Mother Nature put on your peach, but there's little to be done to speed the process.

 Unfortunately, there are no FDA-approved medications for beard growth yet.
 Medications for hair regrowth and hair loss prevention treatments intended for the scalp are not recommended for use on the face, as there’s no evidence to suggest that they work for facial hair.
 To quickly sprout a beard, one option would be a hair transplant, which involves surgery.
 During this procedure, individual or strips of hair follicles are taken from one area of your body (such as the back of your head, where the hair is dense) and transplanted to a bald area.
 Some risks include bleeding, scarring, and infection.
 But, if enough hairs are harvested and transplanted, this procedure is usually successful and permanent.